justin-napolitano/tech-resume/index.md

   - python-build
   - build-automation
   - modular-design
+  - resume template
+  - python
+  - build automation
+  - scrartcl
+  - project organization
 seoPrimaryKeyword: latex resume template
 seoSecondaryKeywords:
-  - xelatex
+  - custom latex class
-  - build automation
+  - build automation with python
-  - python build script
-  - modular project organization
+  - modular resume design
+  - professional resume creation
+  - xeLaTeX dependencies
 seoOptimized: true
 topicFamily: latex
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The blog focuses on a custom LaTeX resume template with modular design and build automation, explicitly mentioning a LaTeX class, XeLaTeX, and build scripts.
 The 'latex' family description and tags align closely with resume templates and LaTeX document automation.
 While build automation is part of the post, it primarily supports the LaTeX resume project, so 'latex' is the best fit.
+kind: project
+id: github-tech-resume
 ---

 # Technical Overview of the my-resume LaTeX Template